tapos007/REST-API-WORDPRESS-MENU-SUBMENU/readme.txt

 == Description ==

-This plugin extends the [WordPress REST API (Version 2)](https://wordpress.org/plugins/rest-api/) with new routes for WordPress registered menus.
+This plugin extends the WordPress REST API  with new routes for WordPress registered menus.

 The new routes available will be: